f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

 There is also an option to **Upload** a tenant release, this will allow you to upload an image directly from your client machine through the browser.

-If an HTTPS server is not available and uploading from a clinet machine is not an option, you may upload a tenant image using scp directly to the appliance.
+If an HTTPS server is not available and uploading from a client machine is not an option, you may upload a tenant image using scp directly to the appliance.
 Simply scp an image to the F5OS out-of-band management IP address using the admin account and a path of **IMAGES**.

 .. code-block:: bash